Are you open?

 Tender plants are susceptible to frost damage, so wait until the last spring frosts occur.

 Each year the weather is different, but usually night frosts are over by mid May.
-This year you will probably be able to plant out quite early; but in late April we have had a few frosts.

 Some tender plants are tougher than others.